Slides 📊

 6.4.6.
 Backward Problems: Probability to \(x\) (Percentile)

-Backward problems reverse the process: given a probability, we must find the corresponding value (percentile).
+Backward problems reverse the process: given a probability, we must find the corresponding value (percentile) in the support.

 Walkthrough of a Backward Problem